ISAAKiel/mortAAR/cran-comments.md

 ## Increment patch
 This is a minor increment.
 In this version we have:
-- fixed an error in plotting that occurred after the fix of "aes_string" of ggplot2
+- fixed the error in plotting that occurred after the fix of "aes_string" of ggplot2 and that still persisted
-- enabled easier input of known-age data-sets
+- fixed some typos
+- added links to Description
+- added more helpful error message if grouping variable contains NAs

 ## Test environments
 * local OS X install, R 4.3.1